FAIR Textile Odor and Storage-History Triage

 • A textile can smell old and still move toward appraisal if the present packet shows stable handling and clearly separated historical context.
 It can also have old remediation history on paper and still pause for conservator review if the current physical evidence looks unsafe.

-• FAIR uses odor-remediation history to interpret the file, but uses current physical evidence to decide whether appraisal can proceed directly or needs conservation triage first.
+• Use odor-remediation history to interpret the file.
+Use current physical evidence to decide the next step.

 Conservator-first signs for smoke, mildew, and active contamination concerns

-Past cleanup attempts do not eliminate the need for a conservator when the textile still behaves like a contaminated or unstable object.
-The trigger is present handling risk, not whether someone already tried to fix the smell.
+Past cleanup attempts do not remove the need for a conservator when the textile still behaves like a contaminated or unstable object.
+The trigger is present handling risk.

-• Route to a textile conservator first when soot, powder, oily film, tackiness, staining, or other residue is active enough that unfolding, rehousing, or shipping could spread material or disturb weakened fibers.
+• Route to a textile conservator first when soot, powder, oily film, tackiness, staining, or residue could spread material or disturb weakened fibers.

 • Route to a textile conservator first when musty odor overlaps with damp-feeling storage materials, visible spotting, fuzzy or powdery growth, or recent moisture history that still affects handling safety.